Ram Singh Thakuri: Post 1947

 Ram Singh was recruited in the 3rd Battalion PAC at Lucknow, Uttar Pradesh in 1948 by Shri Jagdish Prasad Bajpai [Commandant – 3rd Bn.
 PAC], and later was promoted as the Band Master in the Rank of Inspector.
-Thakur retired in 1974.
+Thakuri retired in 1974.
 Upon retirement he was accorded the honorary rank of DSP.
 He was known as "DSP Band UP Police" at the time of his retirement.
 He was honoured by the Central Government, as well as the Governments of Uttar Pradesh and Sikkim.

 Final years

 Captain Singh's final years were difficult and controversial, for which the Government drew much criticism.
 He was initially denied the status of a freedom fighter by the government, while the State government of Uttar Pradesh later faced contempt proceedings for withholding the corresponding payment although the amount in question was meager.
 A controversial court petition at one point sought to establish that he was not the composer of the National Anthem.

 Captain Singh suffered an epilepsy attack in 2001, and after suffering ill health for nearly a year, died on 15 April 2002.
 He was cremated with State honours at Bhaisakund.
 However the State Government of Uttar Pradesh was again criticised for the absence of notable or prominent Government officials, except a few police officers.